chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/flow-around-particle-sharp/flow-around-particle-sharp.rst

 Results
 ---------------

-The simulation of this case results in the following solution for the velocity and pressure field.
+We obtain the following solution for the velocity and pressure:

 Velocity: